lorenseanstewart/progressive-complexity/progressive-complexity-manifesto.md

 ### For Existing Teams

-**React developers**: Try HTMX for your next product feature.
+**React developers**: Clone this repository and try HTMX for your next feature.
 That search interface, comment system, or checkout flow?
 You'll be surprised how little JavaScript you need.

-**Backend developers**: You already know how to render HTML.
-HTMX just makes it interactive without learning a frontend framework.
+**Backend developers**: You already know HTML rendering.
+HTMX just makes it interactive.
+Run `npm run dev` and see how familiar it feels.

-**Startup CTOs**: Your MVP doesn't need React if HTMX gets you to market faster.
-Save your complexity budget for your actual differentiator, not your CRUD operations.
+**Tech leads**: Your next project doesn't need React if HTMX gets you there faster.
+Save your complexity budget for your actual differentiator.

 ## Real-World Adoption